ISB-CGC Data Overview¶

 NCI Proteomics Data Commons (PDC) data is also available in ISB-CGC Google BigQuery tables.

 In general, almost all raw data is controlled-access and is accessible through Google Cloud Storage buckets; only those users with proper authorization can access them.
 The GDC has established bioinformatics workflows/pipelines executed on the raw data to generate processed data.
 In this way, users can directly access the processed data without having to run compute-intensive workflows themselves.
 However, users who wish to run their own workflows/pipelines still have access to the raw data as well.

-- Google Cloud Storage: All individual processed data files are accessible through GDC Google Cloud Storage buckets; ISB-CGC provides pointers to these files.
+- Google Cloud Storage: Individual GDC processed data files are accessible through GDC Google Cloud Storage buckets; ISB-CGC provides pointers to these files.

 - Google BigQuery: Processed data are consolidated by datatype (ex.
 Clinical, DNA Methylation, RNAseq, Somatic Mutation, etc.) and transformed into ISB-CGC Google BigQuery tables for ease of access and analysis.
 This novel approach allows our users to quickly analyze information from thousands of patients in our curated BigQuery tables.

 Google Cloud Storage¶

 Google Cloud Storage (GCS) is a cloud-based object-store that is used to store many types of (usually binary) data, typically processed by custom software pipelines.
 The data hosted by GDC is contained within Google Cloud Storage.
 Metadata stored within ISB-CGC BigQuery tables contains pointers to file locations in this GDC data.